 Requirement 1 Key Question 7 How well do we support children and young people's rights and wellbeing?
 By 30 June 2022, the provider must protect the safety of those who use and work in the service.
-To do this, the provider must, as a minimum: • Operate an effective risk assessment policy and procedure which correctly and accurately identify all risks to young people and staff.

-- 1. Provide a robust and responsive system for the review of risk that results in the implementation of strategies and resources which reduce risks to a safe level. - 2.
+To do this, the provider must, as a minimum: • Operate an effective risk assessment policy and procedure which correctly and accurately identify all risks to young people and staff. level. mplementation of strategies and resources which reduce risks to a safe 2.
 Put in place a coherent system for assessing the staffing levels, skills and deployment that are required in all parts of the service throughout the day and night, considering young people's physical, emotional, and social needs.
 This is to comply with Regulation 4(1)(a) and (d) (welfare of users) of The Social Care and Social Work Improvement Scotland (Requirements for Care Services) Regulations 2011 (SSI 2011/210).

-This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that: 'My care and support meets my needs and is right for me' (HSCS 1.19); and 'Any treatment or intervention that I experience is safe and effective' (HSCS 1.24).
+This is to ensure that care and support is consistent win needs and is right for me' (HSCS 1.19); and 'Any treatm e Standards (HSCS) which state that: 'My care and support meets my perience is safe and effective' (HSCS 1.24).